⚡

-Find your next startup in San Francisco with more signal, less noise
+Find your next mission in SF with more signal, less noise

 You've built from zero before.
 You shouldn’t have to over-explain what you bring.

-We connect former founders with our network of pre-vetted startups, that have breakout traction, high talent density and solving the hardest technical problems
+We connect former founders with our network of pre-vetted startups, that have breakout traction, high talent density and solving hard technical problems

 From thousands of profiles, we work with a highly selective group: YC alumni, SPC Fellows and early Unicorn builders all exploring their next mission.